BZIvanov/Learning-ReactJS/03.Components/README.md

 ## General setup for Context

 1. Creating the context.
 On the root level folder create a folder for the context(just a suggestion).
-It could be comething like the following code:
+It could be something like the following code:

 ```javascript
 // folder: src/context/context.js or something like that, up to you